Accessible Living Homes

 What it comes down to is being Independent in your home.
 Every person has their own personal needs and way of doing things!
 Your home isn’t your own until it supports your own personal needs.
 Custom Kreations, Inc can help you personalize your home, so it works according to your strengths.

 We will perform a functional assessment in order to gather information on how you complete your daily activities and identify the barriers to independence and present creative solutions.
 Your home will be custom fit to meet your functioning abilities.

-VERY FEW BUILDERS IN THE GREEN BAY AREA provide this comprehensive service.
-Our designers are extensively trained in individualized assessments for accessibility.
+NO OTHER BUILDER IN THE GREEN BAY AREA provides this comprehensive service.
+Our designer is extensively trained in individualized assessments for accessibility.
 This allows us to meet your unique needs, now and in the future.
 The assessment that we perform, will allow us to find solutions that will work for you and help give you more independence.

 We will implement the best design possible that is custom fit for you and your home.
 The results we create for you may include home design, appliances, equipment, and/or education that will help you optimize your independence at home.